svenbolte/foldergallery/readme.txt

 =

 == Changelog ==

+= 9.7.6.33 =
+page navigation styles and fixes if only one page, page navi is not shown german and formal translations updates

 = 9.7.6.30 =
 * Bookmark importer 9.0.3.4 merged.
 Tools/import bookmarks imports bookmarks to a single post that can be private